RobertCarrUTA/Pixel-Runner-Python/README.md

 ## Compile Instructions
-You will need to have Python installed on your machine.
+*As of right now, Windows 11 and Linux do not seem to be working because of path strings* You will need to have Python installed on your machine.
 After this you will need to make sure you have Pygame installed.
 One Windows you can enter the following command into the terminal:
 * pip install pygame

-On Windows, open the folder in VSCode and run the program in the terminal by entering:
+On Windows 10, open the folder in and run the program in the terminal by entering:
 * python run.py

 ## Known Issues
 The path strings will become messed up on some systems.
-I believe I have fixed this issue but if you run into it, please let me know.
+On my Windows 10 desktop it is fine.
+On my Windows 11 laptop it will not work, and on Linux it will not work.